To add multiple drop-down menus for a product (for example, Size and Color), follow this guide to customize each product

 Note: You can click and drag rows to group combinations, but product option columns can't be rearranged.

 Here’s a preview of how this product will look in your store.
 The actual layout depends on your template and design options.
 It's not possible to change the font that displays in the variant drop-down menu:

-If a customer selects a combination of variants that hasn't been created, they'll see an "Unavailable" message with a warning that the item can't be added.
+If a customer chooses a combination of variants that hasn't been created, they'll see an "Unavailable" message with a warning that the item can't be added.

-In the above example, the customer tried to select both "Large" and "Blue."
+In the above example, the customer tried to choose both "Large" and "Blue."
 Large and Blue exist as variants, but the Pricing & Variants tab doesn't have a combination for Large and Blue.
-We'll need to create a new row to make this selection available to customers.
+We'll need to create a new row to make this combination available to customers.

 For this reason, we recommend carefully checking the Pricing & Variants tab in the product editor to ensure that all possible options are available.

 Note: Variants and combinations can't be hidden when out of stock.
-For example, it isn't possible to hide Blue when Large is selected.
+For example, it isn't possible to hide Blue when Large is clicked.

 Set different images, pricing, and stock for variants